GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java11/helloworld-servlet/README.md

 E.g.
 *    Use the `set_snapshot` CLI command to set a snapshot at `HelloAppEngine.java:32`.
 Note the returned breakpoint ID.
-*    Navigate to your application using the `target url` shown in the `gcloud app deploy` output.
+*    Navigate to your application to `<target url>/hello` using the `target url` shown in the `gcloud app deploy` output.
 This will trigger the breakpoint and collect the snapshot.
 *    Use the `get_snapshot` CLI command to retrieve the snapshot using the breakpoint ID created with the `set_snapshot` command.